ke-zhang-rd/krystal/docs/source/variables.rst

 .. image:: ../images/b2box.png
 .. image:: ../images/a2box.png

+**In Python**

-But in Python variables work more like tags unlike the boxes you have seen before.
+Variables work more like tags unlike the boxes you have seen before.
 When you do an assignment in Python, it tags the value with the variable name.

 .. code:: python